alessandro-gentilini/alessandro-gentilini.github.io/geo/mineralogia/appunti.md

 La "ruota dei colori" riporta i colori posizionati su una circonferena: se un minerale ha il colore di una posizione della ruota questo è dovuto all'assorbimento, da parte del minerale, dei colori in posizione diametralmente opposta [Schmidt p.49].

+Isotropic minerals possess only one index of refraction and display only one color, no matter how the crystal is cut [Schmidt p.50].

+Colored anisotropic minerals are pleochroic and the image taken captures just an example of the possible color and intensity as displayed four times during a 360° rotation [Schmidt p.50].